...

 CPU Generation

 Windows 11 requires an 8th generation Intel Core processor or AMD Ryzen 2000 series or newer.
-Workstations with older CPUs, even if they are fast, will not run Windows 11 natively.
-This catches a lot of practices that have older high-spec machines that still feel fast but cannot make the jump.
+Workstations with older CPUs, even if they feel fast, will not run Windows 11 natively.

 What Happens If You Miss the Deadline

-• Dentrix continues running on Windows 10 workstations after June 30, but Henry Schein will not support issues on those machines.
+Dentrix continues running on Windows 10 workstations after June 30, but Henry Schein will not support issues on those machines.

-• If a Dentrix update breaks something on a Windows 10 workstation, you are on your own to fix it.
+If a Dentrix update breaks something on a Windows 10 workstation, Henry Schein support cannot help you fix it.

-• If a HIPAA audit identifies unpatched operating systems as a security gap, your practice is exposed to fines regardless of whether a breach occurred.
+If a HIPAA audit identifies unpatched operating systems as a security gap, your practice is exposed to fines regardless of whether a breach occurred.

 Frequently Asked Questions